FrancisCrickInstitute/napari_sam2/README.md

 If you have any issues with the above, likely a `Disk quota exceeded`, you need to ensure that your `.conda` and `.cache` folders in your home directory are symlinked somewhere with more space.
 Ask HPC if you are unsure how to do this.

-Any other issues, contact me!
+Any other issues, Crick users can email/Slack us or join the `#sam2-napari-plugin` Slack channel.

 ## Usage
 For guidance on best usage and further detail on features such as the "low-memory mode", please see the [Usage Guide](USAGE.md).